 Service is a core value at Elon, and is one of the five Elon Experiences.
 Service is conducted through a variety of departments, student organizations, courses, athletic teams, and fraternities and sororities on-campus.

 Elon Volunteers!
 (EV!) exists to provide all members of the Elon University campus the opportunity to develop an ethic of service by connecting campus and community through service experiences.
-Through EV!, we have various one-time service opportunities, ongoing opportunities, and over 100+ student leadership positions to help
+Through EV!, we have various one-time service opportunities, ongoing opportunities, and over 100+ student leadership positions.

-Academic Service-Learning (ASL) and Community-Engaged courses helps students gain a better understanding of content by putting it into practice.
-Service-learning engages students in real-life settings, working on community issues to connect classroom learning with societal issues.
-Typically each semester 30+ ASL or Community-Engaged courses are offered across various disciplines.
+Community-Based Learning (CBL) courses helps students gain a better understanding of content by putting it into practice and engaging students in real-life settings to connect classroom learning with societal issues.
+Typically each semester 30+ CBL courses are offered across various disciplines.

 Get on the Bus